Terms & Conditions for Trade

 6.1.3 the Products Ordered will conform in all material respects with any Specifications;

-6.1.4 the Seller will replace or remedy any faulty part or component of any item of the Products Ordered that the Customer Communicates to the Seller as faulty or requiring replacement within three (3) months of Delivery;
+6.1.4 the Seller will within three (3) months of Delivery, replace or remedy any part or component of any item of the Products Ordered found by the Seller to be a Manufactured Faulty that the Customer Communicates to the Seller as causing fault or a defect requiring replacement;

 6.1.5 the Products Ordered will be manufactured so that they are safe if properly used for their intended purpose;